 5. What are the most common hidden costs in a popcorn business?

 Common overlooked costs include equipment maintenance, credit card processing fees, business licenses and permits, insurance, marketing expenses, and utilities beyond basic rent.
-Our calculator includes fields for these expenses.

 6. How can I improve my popcorn profit margins?